zuozhenggh/learning-library/developer-library/converged-db-on-premises/spatial/load_spatial.md

 ## Introduction

-This lab will show how to load Spatial data.
+This lab walks you through the steps of creating spatial table with column type SDO_GEOMETRY.
+We will see how to insert data into the tables and also add spatial metadata to tables.

+Note: Below lab is completed and spatial data is already loaded into the tables.

 ## Before You Begin